The units, honestly reviewed

 - Needs a wall under 12.5 inches thick and a 16-inch height clearance — measure the sill, not just the window

-Skip it if: your wall is thicker than 12.5 inches, or you need a unit you can buy this week.
+Skip it if: your wall is thicker than 12.5 inches, or you need a unit you can buy this week — the WS5-10HW-301 below is the same idea with a live buy box.

 The path most pages bury: a portable AC plus a $40 panel